cdslaborg/paramonted/generic/2/contributing/development/fortran/index.md

 <br>

 Thank you for your interest in contributing to ParaMonte!
 Your help is very much appreciated.
-Below are some tips and guidelines to get started with **contributing to the ParaMonte kernel routines**.
+Below are some tips and guidelines to get started with **contributing to the ParaMonte Fortran routines**.

 ## Initial steps

 +   First, read the [general development guidelines](../general/){:target="_blank"}.
 +   Take a look at the [issues](https://github.com/cdslaborg/paramonte/issues){:target="_blank"} page.
-    Make sure you find an open issue **about the kernel routines** and that you do not duplicate someone else's work.
+    Make sure you find an open issue **about the Fortran routines** and that you do not duplicate someone else's work.
 +   If your contribution does not exist as an issue, post a [new issue](https://github.com/cdslaborg/paramonte/issues/new/choose){:target="_blank"} discussing the changes you're proposing to implement, whether bug fix(es) or enhancement/feature request(s), or give the rest of developers a heads up that you are going to start work on [an open issue](https://github.com/cdslaborg/paramonte/issues){:target="_blank"}.
 +   [Fork the ParaMonte git project](https://help.github.com/articles/fork-a-repo/){:target="_blank"} to your private account.

 ## Kernel development conventions

-Pay careful attention to the following conventions used in the development of the kernel routines.
+Pay careful attention to the following conventions used in the development of the Fortran routines.

 ### Preprocessor directives

-The kernel routines of ParaMonte heavily rely on the compiler preprocessing directives to implement multiple completely different parallelism paradigms (serial, MPI, Coarray) that are specifically tailored for the needs of multiple completely different programming languages (C, C++, Fortran, Julia, MATLAB, Python, R, ...) for different builds (`debug`, `testing`, `release`), for different operating systems (`Windows`, `Linux`, `macOS`, `WSL`), and many more.
+The Fortran routines of ParaMonte heavily rely on the compiler preprocessing directives to implement multiple completely different parallelism paradigms (serial, MPI, Coarray) that are specifically tailored for the needs of multiple completely different programming languages (C, C++, Fortran, Julia, MATLAB, Python, R, ...) for different builds (`debug`, `testing`, `release`), for different operating systems (`Windows`, `Linux`, `macOS`, `WSL`), and many more.

-Despite significant efforts to minimize the use of preprocessor directive in the kernel routines, their frequent usage is unavoidable as they greatly minimize the cost of development.
+Despite significant efforts to minimize the use of preprocessor directive in the Fortran routines, their frequent usage is unavoidable as they greatly minimize the cost of development.
 Simultaneously, however, the preprocessor directive can increase confusion and and lead to implicit bugs that are hard to detect.

 {% include warning.html content="Any code section that requires some specific operating system, platform, compiler, programming language, compiler settings, or parallelism paradigms must be fenced with the appropriate preprocessor macros such that it is executed only in the appropriate circumstances.
 Failure to do so, will lead to a non-portable codebase.
 In general, there must exist an `#else` preprocessor section for any fenced code section that appropriately handles other possible scenarios, if the other scenarios are not possible, it is followed by an `#error \"error message\"` preprocessor directive." %}